 Very important: when merging, we need to be on the branch that we want to merge to.
 Basically, we will be telling git, “See that new thing?
 It’s ok to bring it over here now.”

-Step 5: Merge working branch changes to the master.
+Step 5: Merge working branch changes

 In this case, since we want to merge from our working branch, where the “hello_octo_world” file exists, to our master branch, we need to be on the master.